CN3ves/DataScienceNotes/pages/python.md

 ```

 HOW TO RUN SCRIPTS ?

+## Errors

+At the begining, Python may seem to be difficult and it is very common to get a Syntax Error thrown back when running a script.
+Even tought it may be demotivating at first, it is important to keep in mind that *Syntax error* means Python is lost, it does not reconise an instruction.
+THIS MAY HAPPEN BECAUSE

 ## Comments

 Before starting, it is important to be aware that **Comments** are important to any programming language.